SalmaSherif7070/Nature-Inspired-Computing-Algorithms-on-CXR/README.md

 ### Phase 1
 - Dataset description and justification
-- Data preprocessing and exploration
+- Preprocessing and feature handling
-- Baseline deep learning model
+- Baseline DCSNN and SCOVNET models
-- Comparative analysis of optimization results
+- Optimization stage I results
 - Short presentation

 ### Phase 2
-- Fully optimized model results
+- Fully optimized model configurations
+- Optimization stage II and hybrid approaches
-- XAI visualizations and evaluation
+- XAI visualizations and analysis
 - Full technical report
-- Clean GitHub repository (code + documentation)
+- Clean GitHub repository
 - Final presentation

 ---

 ## How to Run the Project

-1. Download the dataset from Kaggle and place it inside the `assets/` directory.
+1. Download the dataset from Kaggle and place it in the `assets/` directory.
 2. Update dataset paths in all notebooks.
 3. Create a Python environment and install dependencies:
    - TensorFlow / PyTorch